Package Documentation

 their environment.

-The threat ID can be specified with the --threat-id argument, or an inbound risk:attack node.
+The threat ID can be specified with the --threat-id argument, or an inbound risk:alert node.

 Examples: